gbenamy/Building-6502-computer/Chapter1-Clock-Module.md

 # Monostable 555 circuit
 We may need to control the clock manually, in order to debug, or slow down to better follow the code.
+Since a single push on a simple button may triger several 'clocks'
+TODO: ADD A PHOTO OF THE SEVERAL CLOCKS

-I will use the 555 monostable operation so that a push on the pushbutton will send one clock pulse.
+I will use the 555 monostable configuration to produce a clean single clock pulse.

+The debouncing circuit